-Lot's of people who look for criminal justice and criminology jobs spend valuable time and energy crafting their resumes.
-They take care to format them properly, print them on high-quality paper and ensure they let employers know everything there is to know about themselves.
+Many people who look for criminal justice and criminology jobs spend time and energy crafting their resumes.
+They take care to format them properly, print them on high-quality paper.
+Thye work hard to ensure they let employers know everything there is to know about themselves.
 Could this time be better spent elsewhere, though?
 Do you need a resume for criminal justice and criminology careers?

 Do You Need a Resume?